wangmiaowj/DCS-Cockpit-scripts/DCSAvionicsExportDemo/Doc/README.md

         --radius:double,The influence radius, in meters

-        setListenerGain = function(gain),--Sets the volume gain for the listener setListenerPitch = function(pitch),--Sets the pitch shift for the listener setListenerLowpass = function(lowpass),--Sets the low-pass filter cutoff frequency for the listener }
+        setListenerGain = function(gain),--Sets the volume gain for the listener setListenerPitch = function(pitch),--Set the pitch gain of the monitor, which can be used to play at double speed setListenerLowpass = function(lowpass),--Sets the low-pass filter cutoff frequency for the listener }
 }